Theoretical Foundations of Conformal Prediction: Conformal prediction under covariate and label shifts

 \subsection{Covariate shift}

 We will begin by using weighted conformal prediction to address covariate shift: the setting where the distribution of $X$ differs between the training and test data, but the distribution of $Y \mid X$ remains the same.
-For example, covariate shift is a common model for capturing demographic shifts, where certain demographics might be more common in the training population than in the test population.
+Covariate shift is a common model in practice; for example, it captures demographic shifts, where certain demographic covariates might be more common in the training population than in the test population, but the relationship between the covariates and the response remains fixed.